 The best option for most people is the Giro Fixture II Mips.
 It is light, has extra coverage, and uses a detachable visor.
 If you're looking for more urban styling at a lower cost, check out the Retrospec Remi, which is a little heavy and doesn't have the best ventilation, but otherwise is a durable and stylish choice at an amazing price.

-Whether biking is your passion or you like to go for an occasional spin, we've tested multiple helmet varieties to find the top options, including the best road bike helmets and the top mountain bike helmets.
+Whether biking is your passion or you like to go for an occasional spin, we've tested multiple helmet varieties to find the top options, including road bike helmets and the top mountain bike helmets.

 Editor's Note: We updated our test lineup on November 17, 2024.